Monday, September 8, 2025

 Jeremiah wanted God to quench his thirst for fellowship and he wanted his listeners to see God.

-We enjoy an advantage over Jeremiah.
-Jesus Messiah has come into the world and preserved His story for us.
-He is an example for us of perseverance during suffering.
+We enjoy an advantage over Jeremiah because Jesus Messiah has come into the world.
+Jesus is an example for us of perseverance.
 Hebrews 12:3 says, “For consider Him who endured such hostility from sinners against Himself, lest you become weary and discouraged in your souls.”

 Christ on the cross!